LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ## Conclusion

-Now that you've finally finished all the code and patched it with UnityNetcodeWeaver, you should have working networking in your mod!
+Now that you've finally finished all the code and patched it with UnityNetcodeWeaver, you should have networking in your mod!
 Congrats!
-Give yourself a pat on the back!
+Pat yourself on the back!
 It's not easy getting to this stage, and you will always run into issues as you continue your modding journey.
 But don't fret!
-You can always get help in the [Unoffical Lethal Company Community Discord!](https://discord.gg/nYcQFEpXfU)
+You can always get help in the [Unofficial Lethal Company Community Discord!](https://discord.gg/nYcQFEpXfU)